Become a living donor

 Yes.
 You can make a financial donation via the telephone, mail or online.
 Alternatively, you can leave an endowment or bequest in your Will.
 Your financial support will contribute to ensuring that the School of Anatomy at Griffith University will continue to make that all important difference in the education of our students and researchers.

 Please be assured that all donations are eligible for tax deductions.

-The Development and Alumni Office at Griffith University is responsible for handling all financial donations.
+The Advancement Office at Griffith University is responsible for handling all financial donations.
 You can contact them for further information on:

 Phone: +61 7 5552 7218